-Government regulation hasn't aged as gracefully as recombinant DNA technology itself.
+It's too bad that government regulation hasn't aged as gracefully as genetic engineering technology itself.

-Henry Miller, a physician and molecular biologist, is the Robert Wesson Fellow in Scientific Philosophy and Public Policy at Stanford University's Hoover Institution.
+Henry Miller, a physician and molecular biologist, is a Senior Fellow at the Pacific Research Institute.
 He was the founding director of the Office of Biotechnology at the FDA.
-Please follow him on Twitter at @henryimiller.
+Please follow him on Twitter at @henryimiller